hellohaptik/docs_haptik/docs/whatsapp/setup-wa.md

 ![image](https://user-images.githubusercontent.com/75118325/114120866-fb505280-990a-11eb-8f60-2c86641df10c.png)

-Once the setup is complete, we will now set how to deploy the using using Haptik Platform.
+Once the setup is complete, we will now see how to deploy the using Haptik Platform.